PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 over runtime checks.

-We produce a single binary for all UNIX variants, so runtime checks are currently necessary for some platform differences, e.g. OS X and Linux.
+We produce a single binary for all UNIX variants, so runtime checks are currently necessary for some platform differences, e.g. macOS and Linux.